rcemper/Docker-micro-Durability/README.md

 It contains
 - an IRIS.DAT  (with my code and my globals)
 - an adapted iris.cpf
-- - refers to my IRIS.DAT as Database, mout required at startup
+- - refers to my IRIS.DAT as Database, mount required at startup
 - - replaces the DB for namespace USER to the new DB
 - - maps routine ^%ZSTART also to the new DB
 - - - ^%ZSTART cleans the property for PasswordChange for some accounts